Program Environment Fuzzing: Evaluation

-\autoref{tab:ablation} shows the results of the percentage improvements in terms of average branch coverage.
-Overall, across all subjects, both strategies contributed to the increase in branch coverage, with none exhibiting a negative impact.
-Compared to \efone without behaviour divergence handling, \tool resulted in an average increase of 30.59\% in branch coverage.
-Notably, in DCMTK, TinyDTLS and MC, \tool exhibited branch coverage improvements exceeding 60\%.
-Compared to \eftwo without fuzzing feedback, \tool increased the branch coverage by 2.39\% to 27.79\%, with an average increase of 10.38\%.
+\autoref{tab:ablation} shows the results of the percentage improvements in terms of average code coverage.
+Overall, across all subjects, both strategies contributed to the increase in code coverage, with none exhibiting a negative impact.
+Compared to \efone without behavior divergence handling, \tool resulted in an average increase of 30.59\% in code coverage.
+Notably, in DCMTK, TinyDTLS and MC, \tool exhibited code coverage improvements exceeding 60\%.
+Compared to \eftwo without fuzzing feedback, \tool increased the code coverage by 2.39\% to 27.79\%, with an average increase of 10.38\%.
 Furthermore, comparing \tool with both tools across all subjects, ${\hat{A}_{12}}{=}1$, which indicates that \tool significantly outperforms \efone and \eftwo.
 These results demonstrate the importance of \tool's divergence handling and the effectiveness of fuzzing feedback in guiding the search.

-We further measured the fuzzing speed of \tool in each subject.
-On average, \tool achieves a fuzzing speed of 447.6 executions per second.
-In certain subjects such as OpenSSH, the fuzzing speed reaches 1320.9 executions per second.
-The lowest observed fuzzing speed is 124.5 executions per second for OpenSSL.
-These results show that \tool achieves good fuzzing speed despite intercepting system calls.
+We further measured the fuzzing throughput of \tool, \efone, and \eftwo across each subject.
+On average, \tool achieves a fuzzing throughput of 447.6 executions per second, while \eftwo achieves a similar throughput of 454.9 executions per second.
+However, \efone executes faster than \tool with a fuzzing throughput of 698.3 executions per second.
+This higher throughput is due to \tool's strategy of handling behavior divergence, which explores longer traces, trading raw throughput for better coverage.